animeshmaiti/ecommerce-web/README.md

 # ecommerce-web
+### This is a simple ecommerce website with php and mysql and this is not completed yet
 this website is running on xampp web server with mysql, php, html, bootstrap

 ## How to run this project